-Our goal is to maintain and expand our position as a leading, worldwide provider of light-based aesthetic devices by executing the following strategies:
+Our goal is to maintain and expand our position as a leading, worldwide, provider of light-based aesthetic devices and complementary aesthetic products by executing the following strategies:

-- Continuing to Develop New Products We have introduced at least one new product every year since 2000.
-In 2008, we introduced Pearl Fractional-a minimally invasive, 2790 nm YSGG laser for the fractional ablative market to be used for rejuvenation applications.
-We plan to continue developing our existing technology platforms and develop other platforms with the intent of offering new applications for our customers. - Increasing Sales of Existing Products in the United States Although the U.S. economy is currently in a recession, we believe that the U.S. market for aesthetic systems will continue to offer growth opportunities.
-In 2008, we restructured our U.S. direct sales force with the goals of managing expenses in line with our business, and improving productivity by retaining our key performers and expanding their sales territories.
-We also continued to leverage our relationship with PSS World Medical Shared Services, Inc., or PSS, a wholly-owned subsidiary of PSS World Medical.
-PSS operates medical supply distribution service centers with over 700 sales consultants serving physician offices throughout the United States. - Expanding our International Presence- We believe that the international market continues to be a significant growth opportunity for us.
-As such, in 2008 we remained focused on building global brand-recognition by increased sales and marketing activities.
-In 2008, we increased our direct international sales force and ended the year with distributors in over 30 countries.
-We plan on continuing to manage our international direct sales employees, distributors and support staff to increase sales and strengthen customer relationships in the international markets. - Maintaining a Broad Customer Base We believe there is growth opportunity in targeting our products to various market segments, including the core and non-core aesthetic practices.
-Dermatologists and plastic surgeons had generally been regarded as the core customers for laser and other light-based aesthetic equipment.
-However, due to increased consumer demand for aesthetic procedures, the development of safer and effective aesthetic equipment, and the attractive financial opportunities for practitioners, the customer base for aesthetic equipment expanded to non-core aesthetic practitioners, including gynecologists, primary care physicians, family practitioners, physicians offering aesthetic treatments in non-medical offices, and other qualified practitioners.
-Our goal is to continue marketing our products to a broad customer base, while maintaining a focus on the core practitioners. - Leveraging our Installed Base with Sales of Upgrades- Each time we have introduced a major new product, we have designed it to allow existing customers to upgrade their previously purchased systems to offer additional capabilities.
+- Continue to Expand our Product Offering-Though we believe that our current portfolio of products is comprehensive, our research and development group has a pipeline of potential products under development that we expect to commercialize in the future.
+In the fourth quarter of 2009, we indefinitely postponed the launch of our TruSculpt product for the body contouring market.
+We plan to continue to refine this product and obtain additional clinical data until we establish that the clinical protocols yield the desired outcome.
+In addition to products in the laser and light based aesthetic market, we are expanding our product offering into other complementary aesthetic applications, such as dermal fillers and cosmeceuticals.
+Such products will allow us to leverage our existing customer call points, and provide us with new customer call points, to generate additional revenue, which will enhance the productivity of our distribution channels. - Increasing Revenue and Improving Productivity- We believe that the market for aesthetic systems will continue to offer growth opportunities in the future even though our revenue declined by 36% in 2009, compared with 2008, due to the global recession.
+We continue to build brand-recognition, add additional products to our international distribution channel and remain focused on enhancing our global distribution network, all of which we expect will increase our revenue.
+In addition, we plan to grow our U.S. revenue by leveraging our relationship with PSS World Medical Shared Services, Inc., or PSS-a wholly-owned subsidiary of PSS World Medical-that operates medical supply distribution service centers with over 700 sales consultants serving physician offices throughout the United States.
+In 2009, we restructured our direct sales force with goals of managing expenses in line with our reduced business, and improving productivity by retaining our key performers and expanding their sales territories. - Increasing Focus on Practitioners with Established Medical Offices We believe there is growth opportunity in targeting our products to a broad customer base, however, due to the recent global recession, we have shifted our focus to the core practitioners and physicians with established medical offices.
+We believe that our customer success is largely dependent upon having an existing medical practice, in which our systems provide incremental revenue sources to augment their practice revenue. - Leveraging our Installed Base with Sales of Upgrades- Each time we have introduced a major new product, we have designed it to allow existing customers to upgrade their previously purchased systems to offer additional capabilities.
 We believe that providing upgrades to our existing installed base of customers continues to represent a potentially significant opportunity for recurring revenue.
 We also believe that our upgrade program aligns our interest in generating revenue with our customers' interest in improving the return on their investment by expanding the range of applications that can be performed with their existing systems.
-In 2009, we plan on continuing to market upgrades to our installed base, including our Pearl and Pearl Fractional applications introduced in 2007 and 2008, respectively. - Generating Revenue from Services and Refillable Hand Pieces- Our Titan hand pieces and pulsed-light hand pieces are refillable products, which provide us with a source of recurring revenue from our existing customers.
-We offer post-warranty services to our customers either through extended service contracts to cover preventive maintenance or replacement parts and labor, or through direct billing for parts and labor.
+In 2010, we plan on continuing to market upgrades to our installed base, including our Pearl and Pearl Fractional applications introduced in 2007 and 2008, respectively.

+• Generating Revenue from Services and Refillable Hand Pieces- Our Titan hand pieces and pulsed-light hand pieces are refillable products, which provide us with a source of recurring revenue from our existing customers.
+We offer post-warranty services to our customers either through extended service contracts to cover preventive maintenance or through direct billing for parts and labor.
 These post-warranty services serve as additional sources of recurring revenue.